Tiffany Earns her Bachelor’s Using Military Benefits

 During the Transition Assistance Program, the military’s week-long required course for service members entering civilian life, Tiffany learned about the Associate to Baccalaureate Cooperative (AU-ABC), which is a program that maximizes Air Force education and training for transfer into a four-year college degree program.

 There was a huge list of schools that are part of the AU-ABC program.
-I started to narrow by majors that were education-related, and that’s how I discovered Granite State College.
+I started to narrow by majors that were education-related, and that’s how I discovered the college.

-Tiffany learned that she could apply her entire Air Force associate degree into the bachelor’s in Applied Studies – Education and Training at Granite State College.
+Tiffany learned that she could apply her entire Air Force associate degree into the bachelor’s in Applied Studies – Education and Training at the college.
 All of her credits were transferrable and the Applied Studies major could bridge the gap between Tiffany’s experience in the Air Force and the field of education.

 What really drew me in was my advisor.
 She was great at explaining the Education and Training major, and responded right away to all of my questions about getting started.